Rescuers pluck passengers from stuck roller coaster

 TV video showed firefighters in a rescue bucket talking with the passengers, none of whom appeared to be in distress, Brady said.

-Brady said 10 of the 20 riders were safely brought to the ground by 8:15 p.m.
-Officials had initially reported that 24 people were stranded.
+Brady said all 24 of the riders were safely brought to the ground by 9:20 p.m.

 Six Flags’ website describes the Joker’s Jinx as having a “spaghetti bowl” design, with the roller coaster doing “a cobra roll, a sidewinder loop, a corkscrew, and countless swift reversals.”